talsma-ict/umldoclet/readme.md

 ## Requirements

-To use the doclet together with the JavaDoc tool, the following is required.
+To use the doclet together with the javadoc tool, the following is required.

 - [Javadoc version 9][doclet] or higher.
   For versions of javadoc from earlier JDKs, please use the [latest `1.x` version][v1.x] of this doclet.